 - This assignment can only be made on the role record.
-The Subsystem-Specific Roles section on the subsystem record is for information only; assignment changes cannot be made there. - Only administrators can assign an existing role to a subsystem.
+The Subsystem-Specific Roles section on the subsystem record is for information only; assignment changes cannot be made there. - Only administrators and users with the Administer Security permission can assign an existing role to a subsystem.
 If the role already has assigned users who do not belong to the subsystem when the role is assigned to the subsystem, then a validation error displays in the Security Management dialog.
 All users in the role must belong to the subsystem in order to assign the role to the subsystem. - Subsystem administrators can create new roles for the subsystem.
 When a subsystem administrator creates a new role, it is automatically assigned to the subsystem when it is created.
-If the subsystem administrator manages multiple subsystems, then the role's subsystem assignment can be changed to any of those subsystems. - Only administrators can remove a role from a subsystem.
-Click the Remove button X to clear the assigned subsystem.
+If the subsystem administrator manages multiple subsystems, then the role's subsystem assignment can be changed to any of those subsystems. - Only administrators and users with the Administer Security permission can remove a role from a subsystem.
+Click the Remove button × to clear the assigned subsystem.